jhonatanjk125/jhonatanjk125/README.md

 - 👋 Hi, I’m Jhonatan!
-- 👀 I’m interested in Python, Django, SQL, Databases, Data analysis and data science.
+- 👀 I’m interested in Python, Django, SQL, HTML, CSS, JavaScript, Databases, Data analysis and Data science.
 - 🌱 I’m currently learning Django REST framework and docker.
 - 💞️ I’m looking to collaborate on anything I could be useful with where I can practice my skills!
 - 📫 You can reach me at jhonatanjk125@gmail.com